blizzerdmm/ha_xiaomi_home/README.md

 The "Attribute" item in the entity details page displays the format of the input parameter which is an ordered list, enclosed in square brackets [].
 The string elements in the list are enclosed in double quotation marks "".

 For example, the "Attributes" item in the details page of the Notify entity converted by the "Intelligent Speaker Execute Text Directive" action of xiaomi.wifispeaker.s12 siid=5, aiid=5 instance shows the action params as `[Text Content(str), Silent Execution(bool)]`.
-A properly formatted input is `["Hello", true]`.
+A properly formatted input is `["Hello Xoimi", true]`.

 ### Specific Conversion